The starting place to learn the Russian language on the Internet.

 новое, красное новая, красная новые, красные

-The adjectives with a stem ending in the soft н sound acquire the endings -ий, -ее, -яя, -ие in the nominative feminine singular, neuter singular, masculine singular, and plural respectively.
+The adjectives with a stem ending in the soft н sound acquire the endings -ий, -ее, -яя, -ие in the nominative masculine singular, neuter singular, feminine singular, and plural respectively.
 These adjectives are called soft adjectives and always have a stress on the stem, as in синий.

 There is a small group of adjectives called stressed adjectives.
 They have the ending -ой instead of -ый or -ий in the nominative masculine singular.
 This ending is always stressed on the letter o as in молодой (young), большой (big), другой (another).